 Forecasts for the future seem to be increasingly bleak with growing shortages of our natural and essential resources.

-One of these is water, an issue that Ecolab Asia Pacific (specifically Thailand, Indochina, and Philippines) vice president and managing director Kah Min Chen delved into at this year’s Data Centre World conference.
+One of these is water, an issue that Ecolab Asia Pacific (specifically Thailand, Indochina, and Philippines) vice president and managing director Kah Min Chen delved into at this year's Data Center World conference.

 Chen quoted the annual U.N.
 World Water Development Report that projects by 2030 global demand for fresh water will exceed available supplies by 40 percent.

-And another stat to throw into the mix, (using one region as an example), the Asia Pacific data centre market is expected to surge by 27 percent annually through to 2021, according to the Spotlight on Asia Pacific’s Primary Data Centre Markets report from JLL.
+And another stat to throw into the mix, (using one region as an example), the Asia Pacific data center market is expected to surge by 27 percent annually through to 2021, according to the Spotlight on Asia Pacific's Primary Data Center Markets report from JLL.